Set up payroll deductions with your employer

 Make the maximum HSA contribution at the beginning of the year

 While you have until April 15 of the following year to make HSA deposits, contributing the maximum dollar amount to your HSA at the beginning of each year allows you to take full advantage of the tax-free growth in your account by letting the funds earn interest for the entire year.
 The extra interest you earn by contributing to your account on January 1 of each year could be significant over 20 years or more.
-Family coverage allows you to grow your account even more since you can contribute $6,900 in 2018.
-The limit for 2019: $7,000.
+Family coverage allows you to grow your account even more since you can contribute $7,000 in 2019.
+The limit for 2020: not yet announced.

 See Catch-up contributions to learn more.